Darkelf2024/Darkelf-Browser/README.md

 - Darkelf Private - Privacy Extreme
 - Darkelf Public - Balanced

-Each Type of Browser can be modified - Pick a style
+Each Type of Browser can be modified (Pick a style)

 ## Security Features